Skip to content

 Dropbox has better sharing options

 Dropbox and Google both offer strong options to manage who on your team can access your files.
-Both apps let you share individual files or entire folders by sending an email or by sharing a link.
-If you choose the former, you can specify who should have access and revoke or change those permissions later on.
-If you share a link, you can let anyone with the link view or edit files, but if you ever want to revoke access, you'll need to disable link sharing entirely.
+The basic functionality is the same: both apps let you share individual files or entire folders by sending an email or by sharing a link, and you can tweak permissions so that certain users can do certain things.

 Dropbox's range of sharing settings